meet-projects/y2s17-d1-lab1/README.md

 ### 3. Add a link.
 Add a link to the wikipedia page about that animal.

+### 4. Use the style attribute.
+Change the color or background-color of one of at least one of your headings.

-### 4. Check off with an instructor or TA when you are done.
+### 5. Check off with an instructor or TA when you are done.

+### Extra:
+On w3schools.com, read about HTML Styles or HTML Colors.
+Try using what you learn on your web page!

 ## Lab 3: Tables